owncast/owncast.github.io/docs/plugins/sdks/python.md

 ## How it maps to the reference docs

 The shared reference names handlers and APIs in their canonical (camelCase) form.
-To read it as Python, apply one rule: **everything is `snake_case`.** Quick orientation:
+To read it as Python, apply one rule: **decorators, host methods, and payload attribute access are `snake_case`.** Raw wire dictionaries (`msg.raw`) and scenario JSON keep their camelCase wire names.
+Quick orientation:

 | In the reference                                    | In Python                                                                                               |
 | --------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |